jvandenaardweg/jvandenaardweg/README.md

 My name is Jordy van den Aardweg, I am a freelance frontend developer based in Amsterdam.

-Currently building Intelligent AI Sales agents @ [sparkbase.ai](https://sparkbase.ai).
+Currently building AI Search Optimization at @ [promptwatch.com](https://promptwatch.com).

 I have a passion for building beautiful and functional web applications, and skilled in using TypeScript, React, and Node.